monking/php-oauth/README.md

 be placed in `/etc/apache2/conf.d/php-oauth`.
 Be sure to modify it to suit your environment and do not forget to restart Apache.

-The install script from the previous section outputs a config for your system which replaces the `/PATH/TO/APP` with the actual directory.
+The `docs/configure.sh` script from the previous section outputs a config for your system which replaces the `/PATH/TO/APP` with the actual install directory.

 # Authentication
 There are thee plugins provided to authenticate users: